Relations with New Zealand

 - Since 2012, work is being taken forward through an Individual Partnership and Cooperation Programme.

-- New Zealand currently provides support for NATO-led defence capacity-building efforts in Afghanistan and also seeks to continue cooperation in the maritime security sphere.
+- New Zealand provided support for NATO-led defence capacity-building efforts in Afghanistan until spring 2021 and also seeks to continue cooperation in the maritime security sphere.

 - NATO and New Zealand are interested in cooperating in areas of common interest, including science and technology, maritime security, cyber defence, Women, Peace and Security, and climate security.